AlexVaizer/mono/README.md

 Works on Sinatra DSL (http://sinatrarb.com/)

-Deployment and work is tested on Ubuntu 20.04.2 LTS hosted on AWS virtual machine with Ruby v2.7.0.
+Deployment and work is tested on Ubuntu 22.04.3 LTS hosted on AWS virtual machine with Ruby v3.2.0.
 See other dependencies here: https://github.com/AlexVaizer/mono/blob/master/Gemfile
 ## Features
  - shows list of accounts from Monobank and Etherscan
  - shows list of transaction from Monobank and etherscan by Account ID
  - saves accounts info to the SQLite DB to minimize API calls quantity.
 Statements for the account are always fetched from API
 ## Security
- - Prod ENV is working through HTTPS protocol
+ - Prod ENV is working through HTTPS protocol (HTTPS Served by NGINX, it redirects requests to local sinatra HTTP server)
  - Monobank and Etherscan Token and is taken from ENV variables and is never sent anywhere except Monobank and Etherscan servers, respectively
- - Basic Auth (User and Password are taken from ENV variables)
+ - JWT Auth

 # Installation (For Ubuntu)
- - Install ruby v2.7.0, net-tools and sqlite client: `sudo apt install ruby-full ruby-bundler net-tools libsqlite3-dev`
+ - Install ruby v3.0.2 and other deps: `sudo apt install curl ruby-full ruby-bundler ruby-dev net-tools libsqlite3-dev sqlite3 build-essential zlib1g-dev libreadline-dev libssl-dev libcurl4-openssl-dev nginx`
  - Install certbot and get SSL certificates, if you need https support: `sudo snap install core; sudo snap refresh core; sudo snap install --classic certbot; sudo certbot certonly --standalone` and copy the path where certificates are saved, you gonna need it on Service Setup step
  - Clone the repo: `git clone https://github.com/AlexVaizer/mono.git`
  - Install dependencies: `cd ./mono/ && bundle install`
  - Get a Monobank API Token: https://api.monobank.ua/
  - Get an Etherscan API Token https://docs.etherscan.io/
  - Run service setup: `sudo ./install.rb`, follow the instructions (USER-INPUT needed).
-This will create a service file in `/etc/systemd/system/monobank.service`
+This will create a service file in `/etc/systemd/system/monobank.service` and add nginx config to `/etc/nginx/sites-available`
- - sqlite DB is created by the install.rb script, so no need to create manually or do any migrations.
+ - sqlite DB is created by the install.rb script, but you need to create Users manually: `INSERT INTO user (id, password) values (USERNAME, PASSWORD)`
+ - Create a RSA using SHA-256 hash algorithm certificate/private key and save them into `cert/token.rsa` and `cert/token.rsa.pub` repectively.
+They will be used for singning JWT Tokens

 # Run Server